EQMG/Acid/README.md

 Once Flounder has built, link the Resources folder into the output directory.
 For example when using CLion `Scripts/link_resources.bat` or `.sh` can be used to link into Debug and Release builds.

 Currently Flounder does not run under Release mode (IDK why).

-## Contributing
-You can contribute to Flounder in any way you want, we are always looking for help.